Love The Bees Podcast (Pilot)

 Welcome to your new favorite Irish beekeeping podcast which is supported by Donegal Bees, Without them we would not be able to publish our show so if you want to hear more from us, think about getting that fondant you might need this month by purchasing with Donegal Bees.
 Follow us on Instagram at lovethebees.ie and let us know what you think.
 Thanks from Yvonne and the Love The Bees Team x

-This episode is proudly sponsored by Donegal Bees — supporting Irish beekeepers.
-Thank you for helping us keep the conversation going.
+This season is proudly sponsored by Donegal Bees — thank you for supporting Irish beekeeping and helping this show reach more listeners.

 Disclaimer